lavanet/docs/docs/provider.md

 Make sure you downloaded the binary, and it is located in the path you use to run `lavad` commands

 2. `account sequence mismatch`
-Try to wait for a block_time (current=30s) and try running the command again
+Try to wait for a block_time (current=30s) and then run the command again